 Either way, Reddit’s move into the CPC arena marks another example of smaller platforms battling for Google and Facebook ad dollars.
 Whether or not Reddit will be a viable contender, however, remains to be seen.

-If you need help with your paid advertising strategy, our team of experts at Creative Website Marketing are happy to help and to provide access to the data you need to maximize your advertising investment.
+If you need help with your paid advertising strategy, our team of experts at Creative Website Marketing are happy to help and to provide access to the data you need to maximize your PPC investment.
 Contact us today!